Moni-tech/To-Do-List/README.md

 ## 🎨 Customization

+If you'd like to customize the app:

 - 🎨 Modify `styles.css` to change the appearance (e.g., colors, fonts).
 - ⚡ Extend `script.js` to add more features like due dates or categories.
-- 🔗 The app uses the "Poppins" font from Google Fonts; ensure internet connection for font loading.
+- 🔗 The app uses the "Poppins" font from Google Fonts; please ensure internet connection for font loading.

+Enjoy using the Simple To-Do List!
+If you have any questions or feedback, feel free to reach out.